 Once approved for services on HEN or ABD, a participant may be eligible for rental assistance and essential needs.
-Essential needs are distributed at the Everett Gospel Mission at 3711 Smith Ave, Everett 98201 on Tuesday, Wednesday and Thursday between 9:30 and 11:15, and 1:30 and 3:30.
-Clients will need to provide photo ID and a social security card, or photo ID and their DSHS approval letter with their client ID.
+Essential needs are distributed at the Everett Gospel Mission at 3711 Smith Ave, Everett 98201 on Tuesday, Wednesday and Thursday between 9:30 am and 11:15 am, and 1:30 pm and 3:30 pm.
+Clients will need to provide photo ID and a Social Security card, or photo ID and their DSHS approval letter with their client ID.

 Clients approved for HEN or ABD through DSHS may be eligible for rental assistance dependent on available funding and current living situation.
 Approval for HEN or ABD through DSHS is not a guarantee of rental assistance.
-Interested clients should check in with the Snohomish County Community Services Counselors located at our office on the Lower Level at 3000 Rockefeller Ave, Everett WA 98201, or call our information line at 425-388-3360.
+To see if you qualify for this or any other rental assistance or homeless services in Snohomish County contact North Sound 211 or dial 2-1-1 by phone to be screened for Coordinated Entry, or call our information line at 425-388-3360.

 SSI/SSDI Outreach, Access, and Recovery (SOAR)

 SOAR (SSI/SSDI Outreach, Access, and Recovery) is model for assisting eligible individuals to apply for Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI), sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) in collaboration with the Social Security Administration (SSA).
 SOAR is active in all 50 states, as well as Washington DC, and is now being developed in Snohomish County.